SQL - RDBMS Databases

 1983 - Oracle released version 3.0, rewritten in C language and ran on multiple platforms.

 1984 - Oracle version 4.0 was released.
-It contained features like concurrency control - multi-version read consistency etc.
+It contained features like concurrency control - multi-version read consistency, etc.

 1985 - Oracle version 4.0 was released.
-It contained features like concurrency control - multi-version read consistency etc.
+It contained features like concurrency control - multi-version read consistency, etc.

 2007 - Oracle has released Oracle11g.
 The new version focused on better partitioning, easy migration etc.

 This is one of the most popular Microsoft products.
-Microsoft Access is entry-level database management software.
+Microsoft Access is an entry-level database management software.
 MS Access database is not only an inexpensive but also powerful database for small-scale projects.

-MS Access uses the Jet database engine which utilizes a specific SQL language dialect (sometimes referred to as Jet SQL).
+MS Access uses the Jet database engine, which utilizes a specific SQL language dialect (sometimes referred to as Jet SQL).

 MS Access comes with the professional edition of MS Office package.
-MS Access has easy to use intuitive graphical interface.
+MS Access has easy-to-use intuitive graphical interface.

 1992 - Access version 1.0 was released.